 The club has a short break next week with the third and final round of the Blitz Cup.
 The second half of the Club Champs with the final 6 rounds will follow this.

-The photo below shows the Round 6 match between Brandon and Gordon.
+There was a great Round 6 match between Brandon and Gordon.
 Brandon showed some great competitiveness against the much higher-rated Gordon, taking him to the last game of the night to finish.
 In the end, there was excitement and elation as he announced mate, only to be followed by dismay when he realised he was already in check, and in fact heading to a lost position a few moves later.
 See this game here.